 It’s ‘Yes’, if you have the cash to buy outright or to help pay for the purchase price and renovations, along with the lender’s fees, and it’s ‘No’ if you can’t access this cash.

 There is an inherent risk when it comes to buying an unmortgageable property – and the clue is right there.

-Mortgage lenders always look to reduce their risk and if there was no risk in buying an unmortgageable property, then they would offer a slew of products.
+Mortgage lenders always look to reduce their risk and if there was no risk in buying such homes, then they would offer a slew of products.